kboom/glib/README.md

 ## Extensibility

 The library itself has been built respecting OO paradigms.
 Thus it is very easily configurable and extendable.
 You can swap almost any module morphing the behavior to suit your needs.
+When you need to change a functionality which already exist but does not fully suit your needs go with the configuration.
+If you're seeking a functionality not natively included in the library you should seek some plugins or write a new one.

+### Configuration

+In order to configure the library you need to pass some configuration options as a JSON parameter to the **getBuilder** method.
+Main things you might want to change are:
+- base component
+- model template
+- model factory
+- controller template
+- controller factory
+- view template
+- view factory

+### Extension

+JVC lets you extend it's functionality by a flexible plugin mechanism.
+It accepts any external code which matches some basic criteria and let it contribute to processes taking place inside.

 This library stretches JavaScript to its blurry limits enabling you to create really awesome applications at small cost.